 - Fry some spring onions in a little sesame oil.

-- Then ensemble with toppings of your choice.
-For this flavour, I spread on hoisin sauce and sriracha mayo.
-Then added the chicken, spring onion, cucumber and a little extra of the sauce used for the chicken.
+- To ensemble the bao bun, spread on hoisin sauce.
+Then add the chicken, spring onion, cucumber and a little extra of the sauce used for the chicken.
 Top with sesame seeds.